 Beside, MIB is the storage database for the network management information.
 It contains the managed device information.

-And lastly, we use SNMP Protocol in Network Management.
+we use SNMP Protocol in Network Management.
 It runs on IP and UDP.
 IT provides different message exchange during the operations.
 SNMP has three versions.

 SNMPv1 is the first SNMP version.
 Only requires a plain-text community string for packet authenticaiton.
 It has performance and security limitations.